manelguz/skin_lesion_classification/README.md

 Data Sets
 --------

-For the first attempt only the datasets provided by Udacity have been used
+It has been used ISIC2017 dataset for trainning and testing

 Install